Monthly Report (Mar-2023)

-In our blog post Report and Earn: How You Can Earn Rewards by Reporting Incidents rewards incident reporters, we go into depth about the workings of the incident reporting process and how Neptunite community members can benefit from reporting events or voting on incidents.
+In our blog post , we go into How You Can Earn Rewards by Reporting Incidents in depth about the workings of the incident reporting process and how Neptunite community members can benefit from reporting events or voting on incidents.
 We refer to a hack or exploit event as an “incident” when it has been reported by a Neptunite community member (NPM token holder) who believes that it has triggered the parameters of a cover pool policy in the Neptune Mutual marketplace.

 The ability to source liquidity is one of the principal factors defining a cover protocol’s ability to scale the amount of protection it is able to offer.
 In order to provide an optimal solution for certain specific types of project we have added a new class of parametric cover to our protocol called diversified cover pools.
 This is a very important development as we believe it will open the door to a number of different types of institutional investor and asset manager, as well provide cover policy solutions to a wider group of users.
 Learn more about Diversified Cover Pools in this blog post.